What are the four foods?

 Zinc is deficient in prostate cancer patients, and low levels are a good predictor of risk.
-Zinc protects against free radicals and is anti-inflammatory, as well as helping to repair damaged DNA.
+Zinc protects against Free radicals are molecules produced when the body breaks down food or by environmental exposure to things like cigarette smoke, pollution and radiation.
+Free radicals… and is anti-inflammatory, as well as helping to repair damaged DNA.
 Most of us don’t get anything like enough.
 I recommend supplementing 10-20mg a day and eating zinc-rich foods like seafood, nuts and seeds and nut/seed butters such as tahini.

-Low selenium is also a good predictor of prostate cancer.
+Low What it does: Antioxidant properties help to protect against free radicals and carcinogens, reduces inflammation, stimulates immune system to fight infections, promotes a healthy heart,… is also a good predictor of prostate cancer.
 Foods rich in selenium include garlic and onions, sunflower seeds, mushrooms, whole grains, brazil nuts and fish.
 However, this mineral is often deficient in our soil so I recommend people also supplement about 100mcg of selenium.
 The recommendations for both zinc and selenium can be achieved in a good quality multivitamin.

-Lycopene in tomatoes, quercitin in red onions, vitamin C and E are all important antioxidants, with good evidence suggesting an anti-prostate cancer effect both from foods and isolated nutrients.
+Lycopene in tomatoes, quercitin in red onions, What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… and E are all important antioxidants, with good evidence suggesting an anti-prostate cancer effect both from foods and isolated nutrients.

 Spices are amazing antioxidants, especially turmeric, cinnamon, chilli and ginger.
 I recommend you maximise your use of all these foods in your diet.